 These kinds of injuries need to be avoided if a business is to be competitive.
 They are difficult and costly to treat, involve a long time to heal, consumer resources on injury and return to work management and can add to business costs by increasing workers compensation premiums.
 Manual handling injuries, of which pushing and pulling is a major cause, are by far biggest the problem for OHS regulators, comprising almost half of all workplace injuries each year.
 Their experience is that there are still too many employers who needlessly put their work at risk when moving heavy objects.
 These employers also increase the chance they will be caught by the regulator and fined heavily in the courts for operating an unsafe workplace.

-One of the most practical and accessible solutions to reducing injuries from pushing and pulling is to use a powered tow tug.
+One of the most practical and accessible solutions to reducing injuries from pushing and pulling is to use an electric / powered tow tug vehicle.
 This is because most body stressing injuries are caused by the first effort to get the load moving.